310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kanata %}
-Uuu*… *Kaoru, you may be smiling, but your eyes are completely serious…
+Uuu… Kaoru, you may be smiling, but your eyes are completely serious…

 It is scary.
 I really do feel bad for making you all worry.